angstwad/google-cloud-build-command-wrapper/README.md

 ### But Why?

 Google Cloud Builds have a timeout value, which by default is (currently) 10 minutes.
-When this timeout for the build (and specifically for the build job itself) is reached, the build service sends a SIGTERM, followed by a very brief pause, and the container in whcih the step is running is force-terminated.
-This has serious consequences for a stateful application like Terraform, which often needs to terminate gracefully in order to terminate its operations, update and write state, and to release the state lock.
-If a job is force-terminated, this cannot happen and can often have dire consequences, like requiring manual, human intervention to recover the state and manually delete the lock.
+When this timeout for the build (and specifically for the build job itself) is reached, the build service sends a SIGTERM, followed by a very brief pause, and the container in which the step is running is force-terminated.
+This has serious consequences for a stateful application like Terraform, which needs to terminate gracefully in order to stop its operations, update and write state, and to release the state lock.
+If a job is force-terminated, this cannot happen and can often have dire consequences, like orphaning resources, requiring human intervention, and a manual release of the state lock.

 ## Use